 In collaboration with Jennifer Cotton and Rebecca Terry, I integrate stable isotopic approaches with statistical geospatial modeling to determine the climatic and ecological controls on small-mammal diets.
 Currently, we are evaluating the stable isotopic composition of biological and environmental samples from the broad array of National Ecological Observatory Network (NEON) sites to

 1) assess the interacting effects of climate and landscape change on ecosystems and communities at a continental scale, and 2) generate isotope landscape models – or ‘mice-oscapes’ – to make predictions about how small-mammal dietary ecology has been impacted by four types of land-use change (urbanization, agricultural expansion, deforestation, and grazing intensification).
-This work is supported by a National Science Foundation Macrosystems Biology Grant.
+This work is supported by a NSF Macrosystems Biology Grant.

 While much of this work is motivated by questions related to conserving both current biodiversity and importantly, ecosystem function, in a time of pervasive, human-mediated landscape and climate change, the implications for paleoecological research are also significant.